vvorld/getid-web-sdk/README.md

 ## Consent

-Customize the consent page to ask the user to agree to some condition You can manage the content of the consent page using a special dictionary with translation by the following key:
+Customize the Consent page to invite a user to agree to some condition.
+You can manage the content of the Consent page by using a special dictionary with translation by the following key:

 consent__title